FeliciousX/IPTech/README.md

 ### Password Authentication Protocol (PAP)
 - two-way handshake.
 - not a strong authentication tool.
 IT IS WEAK WEAK WEAK!
-- passwords are sent in clear text. noob as fuck lol
+- passwords are sent in clear text.
 -  no protection from playback or repeated trial-and-error attacks.

 ### Challenge Handshake Authentication Protocol (CHAP)
 - used at the startup of a link and periodically verifies the identity of the remote node using a 3 way handshake.
 - after the Link-establishment phase, local router sends a "challenge" message.
 - Remote node responds with a value calculated using a one-way hash function (MD5.
-- Responside is based on the password and challenge message.
+- Response is based on the password and challenge message.
 - Local router checks the response.
 If values match, authentication is acknowledged, otherwise terminate connection.
 LIKE ZAP.
 - CHAP provides protection against playback attack.
 - Challenge is unique and random.

-##
 Lecture 9 - Frame Relay
 =======================